mvdwetering/ynca/README.md

 The YncaApi class is exposing YNCA subunits and their functions as Python classes/datatypes and allows to connect to devices supporting that API.
 It keeps a cache of last received values so reading is instant as it does not need to query the receiver.

+#### YncaModelInfo

+The YncaModelInfo class is information about features that a specific model supports.
+It is technically not really related to the protocol, but since there seems to be no other repository with this info I decided to keep it here.

 ### Tools

 #### YNCA Terminal

-The YNCA Terminal provides an interactive terminal for manually sending YNCA commands intended for debugging.
+The YNCA Terminal provides an interactive terminal for manually sending YNCA commands.
+It is only intended for manual debugging.
 It can be started with commands like below.

 ```